Exponential periods and o-minimality: Oriented real blow-up

 has the shape described after Definition~\ref{defn:orb}.
 The map (\ref{eq:sa_chart}) defines a chart.
 More precisely, we also need to cover $S^1\subset\R^2$ by finitely many semi-algebraic charts.
 As $X^\an$ is compact, finitely many of the $V_x$ suffice to cover $X^\an$.
-The transition maps are $C^\infty$ and $k_0$-semi-algebraic because the transition maps between the $p(V_x)$ are holomorphic and $k_0$-semi-algebraic. \end{proof} \end{prop}
+The transition maps are $C^\infty$ and $k_0$-semi-algebraic because the transition maps between the $p(V_x)$ are holomorphic and $k_0$-semi-algebraic. \end{proof} \end{proposition}

-\begin{lemma} The construction of the oriented real blowup is functorial: Let $X_1$ and~$X_2$ be analytic spaces, and let $D_i \subset X_i$ be a simple normal crossings divisor.
-Let $f \colon X_1 \to X_2$ be a morphism, such that $f^{-1}(D_2) \subset D_1$.
+\begin{lemma} The construction of the oriented real blow-up is functorial: Let $X_1$ and~$X_2$ be smooth analytic spaces, and let $D_i \subset X_i$ be simple normal crossings divisors.
+Let $f \colon X_1 \to X_2$ be a morphism such that $f^{-1}(D_2) \subset D_1$.
 Then there is a natural morphism $\tilde f$ such that the following diagram commutes: